neajul/New-Dependencies/Notes/Structure.md

 # Things that are Missing

 - where do squatting and tech actually mix
-  - where are we using (big) tech to squat?
-    - google maps
-    - twitter
-    - instagram for promotion
-    - but also self hosting, wifi dish, encrypted server
-    - potentially mesh networks
-  - ==airbnb is the mix of tech, or the cloud, and housing==
   - but it goes the other way around, too: tech is penetrating our houses, the two issues are no longer separate
     - smart homes, but also just internet cables, devices
   - Smart Cities, like the line
     - could be a cool image
+  - smart homes, smart cities
 - Why is everything a space?
   - Why is crypto a space?
   - Why are chats chatRooms?